ahmed-AEK/Simple_Dynamic_Simulator/docs/technical_specs.md

 1. Move a node
 2. resize a node
 3. modify *some* of its properties (for example a ramp needs a variable rate), maybe through a "properties" panel.
-4. Add the node from the pallete
+4. Add the node from the palette
 5. Delete the node from the scene